 A committee of faculty and agribusiness representatives will review nominations and recommend a winner to the dean.
-The winner will be selected based on his or her creative accomplishments.

 Colleagues, department heads, staff, or members of the community who are familiar with the nominee's work are encouraged to submit nomination letters.
 You can resubmit an updated nomination letter for a previous year's nominee.

 - A certificate will be presented to the selected individual(s) either at the annual meeting of the college's dean or during another appropriate ceremony organized to recognize the accomplishments of the college's faculty.

 - If not selected during the first year of consideration, each nominee will be considered by the award committee for two additional years.

 All nominations must be submitted via the Submittable link below.
 For questions regarding the award or submission process, please contact Laura Rasnick, firstname.lastname@example.org or 540.231.6336.

 Former Dean Andy Swiger